ON THE DAY

 Places are subject to availability, and will be allocated on a 'first-to-register' basis, so please don't forget to email us!

-Sometimes we might 'Pop-Up' in smaller venues and sometimes at very short notice.
+When we are in non-Covid times, sometimes we might 'Pop-Up' in smaller venues and sometimes at very short notice.
 As a result, the best place to keep up-to-date is at our official 'BO-PUC' Facebook page.
 Please head over there and 'like' the page to get updates that way.

 We appreciate that not everyone uses social media, and so we also send out emails to our mailing list with advanced details of forthcoming events.
 Please feel free to join the mailing list by filling in the form at the bottom of this page, or by emailing us at firstname.lastname@example.org.